Amir Saipi: Under-21

 On 2 October 2020, Saipi received a call-up from Switzerland U21 for the 2021 UEFA European Under-21 Championship qualification matches against Georgia U21 and Liechtenstein U21.
 On 30 May 2021, he made his debut with Switzerland U21 in a friendly match against Republic of Ireland U21 after being named in the starting line-up.

 On 15 June 2023, Saipi was named to the Switzerland U21 squad for the 2023 UEFA European Under-21 Championship, where he played in four matches, including the quarterfinal against Spain, in which they were eliminated 1–2 after extra time.

 Senior

 On 29 September 2024, it was announced by Corriere del Ticino that Saipi has decided to represent Kosovo at the international level.
 Five days later, he formalizes the decision and accept their call-up for the 2024–25 UEFA Nations League matches against Lithuania and Cyprus.
 His debut with Kosovo came on 12 October in the 2024–25 UEFA Nations League match against Lithuania after being named in the starting line-up.

 Personal life

-Saipi was born in Schaffhausen, Switzerland to Bosniak parents from the village Lubinjë e Epërme of Prizren.
+Saipi was born in Schaffhausen, Switzerland to Gorani parents from the village Lubinjë e Epërme of Prizren.